National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ### Human Subjects Training

 Due to the secure nature of the data that is available in the N3C Enclave registration of users is key.
 There are two options in which users can log in and create an account, InCOmmon or Login.gov.
 The InCommon pathway is available to select institutions that participate in that identity management service.
 You can clock of the link to confirm if your organization participates.
 If your institution does not participate with InCOmmon, you will need to create a login.gov account.
 Use the link to Login.gov and complete the required fields to create an account.
-Once you know which pathway you will use to create an enclave account there are other security measures that are put in place, you will need to have a ORCiD, complete NIH security Trainingn, and also human subjects tratining.
+Once you know which pathway you will use to create an enclave account there are other security measures that are put in place, you will need to have a ORCiD, complete NIH security Training, and also human subjects training.

 ORCiD, which stands for Open Researcher and Contributor ID, is a unique identifier free of charge to researchers.

-The N3C Data enclave is hosted by National Center for Advancing Translational Sciences and all researchers must complete the "Informational Securty, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Prepardeness Refresher" course.
+The N3C Data enclave is hosted by National Center for Advancing Translational Sciences and all researchers must complete the "Informational Security, Counterintelligence, Privacy Awareness, Records Management Refresher, Emergency Preparedness Refresher" course.
 The course can be accessed at [https://irtsectraining.nih.gov/public.aspx](https://irtsectraining.nih.gov/public.aspx).
 The course take approximately 60-90 minutes to complete and you should print your certificate of completion.
 Users need to complete Human Subjects training that aligns with their institution's guidelines.
 You will need to provide the date of completion as part of enclave creation.

 Overall, users will need to confirm if they use the InCOmmon or Login.gov pathway, register for an ORCiD, have completed NIH Security Training, and completed institution human subjects training.